justajeffy/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     See :ref:`ref-gil` and the :fanno:`ReleaseGIL` annotation.

+.. function-annotation:: KeepReference

+    .. versionadded:: 4.12.2

+    This optional integer annotation serves the same purpose as the :aanno:`KeepReference` argument annotation when applied to the type of the value returned by the function.

 .. function-annotation:: KeywordArgs

     .. versionadded:: 4.10

-    This boolean annotation specifies that the argument parser generated for this function will support passing the parameters using Python's keyword argument syntax.
-Keyword arguments cannot be used for functions that have unnamed arguments or use an ellipsis to designate that the function has a variable number of arguments.
+    This string annotation specifies the level of support the argument parser generated for this function will provide for passing the parameters using Python's keyword argument syntax.
+The value of the annotation can be either ``"None"`` meaning that keyword arguments are not supported, ``"All"`` meaning that all named arguments can be passed as keyword arguments, or ``"Optional"`` meaning that all named optional arguments (i.e. those with a default value) can be passed as keyword arguments.

+    If the annotation is not used then the value specified by the ``keyword_arguments`` argument of the :directive:`%Module` directive is used.

+    Keyword arguments cannot be used for functions that use an ellipsis to designate that the function has a variable number of arguments.

+    .. deprecated:: 4.12
+        It can also be used as a boolean annotation which is the equivalent of specifiying a value of ``"All"``.

+.. function-annotation:: __len__

+    .. versionadded:: 4.10.3

+    This boolean annotation specifies that a ``__len__()`` method should be automatically generated that will use the method being annotated to compute the value that the ``__len__()`` method will return.

 .. function-annotation:: NewThread